sakulmore/CS_1.6__Player_Chat_Logger/README.md

-# CS 1.6 - Melee Damage Changer
+# CS 1.6 - Player Chat Logger
 The plugin logs player chats and writes them into the file `Chats.txt` in the `/cstrike/addons/amxmodx/data` folder.

 # Installation